Webinar Services Review

 With archiving, you can hang onto your recorded webinars and share links if you don't want to transfer files onto your own website, although most services allow you to download the recordings as well.
 Most of the webinar services have limited editing software for these recordings, usually just for cutting out sections.
 With this limited editing, you can remove dead time and off-topic questions for a higher-quality final product.

-Finally, some services provide in-webinar slide preview.
-Webinars are meant to be responsive to the audience, so it's useful for the presenter to be able to see his or her planned slides before he or she posts it for the attendees to see.
-This allows the presenter to adapt the presentation to the audience.
+Webinars are meant to be responsive to the audience, so it's useful for presenters to be able to see their planned slides before they post it for the attendees to see.
+This allows presenters to adapt the presentation to the audience.

-Unlike academic institutions, businesses want webinars for marketing and revenue, so monetization features play an important role.
-We looked first for services that let you collect payments during registration through PayPal or credit cards.
+Businesses want webinars for marketing and revenue, so monetization features play an important role.
 Some services have lead-generation tools that go beyond simply asking questions during the registration or survey process.
-Also, some services can integrate with Customer Relationship Management software so that your sales representatives can follow up with attendees interested your company or service.
-Branding of the template lets you give it your own stamp.
-Finally, logout redirect lets you send attendees to a URL of your choice after logout, such as a survey or a webpage with more information about your product, or even a buy link.
+Also, some services, such as iLinc, can integrate with customer relationship management software so that your sales representatives can follow up with attendees interested your company or service.
+A logout redirect lets you send attendees to a URL of your choice after logout, such as a survey or a webpage with more information about your product or even a buy link.